 In mid-November, I developed an alarming health issue.
 Now I can’t even remember what it was, but at the time it was painful enough to go to the doctor.
 After an X-ray and blood test that revealed nothing, my doctor recommended an MRI.
 A couple weeks later the hospital called to say the only opening they had was on Christmas Eve.
 December 24, 7 pm.

 Of course I couldn’t say no to the hospital.
 It was a matter of life or death!
 I might die if I don’t get that test.
 And voila—I had the perfect excuse not to go to Edmonton.

 I didn’t have the courage to tell the truth, but my body did.
 The MRI showed nothing wrong, and in January the health condition disappeared.

 Now when I’m making decisions, I pay more attention to my body than my brain.
 I avoid mental gymnastics; instead, I tune into my body’s signals.
 I’ve even given her a name!
 Rosie.

-For example, consider a difficult, painful or confusing decision about a relationship.
+Consider a difficult, painful or confusing decision about a relationship.
 I imagine interacting with the person.
 I picture myself in their company and wait for the sensations to arise.

-Is Rosie energized and encouraged, grounded and peaceful?
+When I imagine myself with them, is my body energized and encouraged, grounded and peaceful?
 Physically, it feels like a gentle massage or a hug and a kiss on the forehead.
 Or perhaps it’s challenging in a healthy way, like a good long hike or a sweaty boxing class.